Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Root rot

 This is a common fungal disease caused by overwatering or poorly draining substrate.
-The roots turn black and soft, and segments may wilt or drop.
+The roots turn black and soft, and the segments may wilt or fall off.

-→ Natural solution: Stop watering, repot the plant, prune damaged roots, and replant in a well-draining substrate.
+→ Natural solution: Stop watering, repot the plant, prune the damaged roots, and replant in a perfectly draining substrate.
 Adding a bit of crushed charcoal to the mix can help disinfect the new substrate.

-Sometimes caused by excessive direct sunlight or sudden temperature changes, these spots may also be fungal in origin.
+Sometimes caused by excessive direct sunlight or sudden temperature changes, these spots can also be fungal in origin.

 Schlumbergera truncata